kevinmkchin/ascent/documentation/README.md

 	- We have a system that takes a set of rooms and combines them randomly into a playable level.
 Implementation found in world_system.cpp and levels.cpp.

 - Sprite sheet animation:
 	- Render from and generate animations from spritesheets.
-Implementation found in render system, render system init, sprite system, and player system.
+	- Implementation
+		- components.hpp (Lines 174 - 211), render_system.cpp (Lines 285 - 325), player_system.cpp (Lines 292-361), sprite_system.cpp
 	- The spritesheet itself is in data/textures

 - Game logic response: